JLanda91/dominion-setup-counter/README.md

 ## The algorithm

 ### Kingdom Phase
-Given the current card data, there are 53 equivalence classes.
+Given the current card data, there are 48 equivalence classes.
 The sum over the equivalence class sizes is of course 498.
+The sum over the equivalence classes number of action or treasure cards is 475.
-This way we only have to iterate over all the ways to distribute 10 cards over these equivalence classes (N =~ 4.9e10 ways) instead of iterating over all ways ((498 c 10) =~ 2.36e20) to pick kingdom supplies.
+This way we only have to iterate over all the ways to distribute 10 cards over these equivalence classes (N =~ 1.7e10 ways) instead of iterating over all ways ((498 c 10) =~ 2.36e20) to pick kingdom supplies.

 #### Iterating over Equivalence Class Distributions (ECDs)